Language selection

 Transcript

-The complex reef structure that these sponges create provides an important water filtration service while providing refuge, habitat, and nursery grounds for a wide range of aquatic species, including rockfish, finfish, and shellfish.
+The complex reef structure these sponges create provides an important water filtration service as well as refuge, habitat, and nursery grounds for a wide range of aquatic species like shellfish, rockfish, and other finfish.

-The Hecate Strait and Queen Charlotte Sound Glass Sponge Reefs have been designated as a Marine Protected Area.
+The Hecate Strait and Queen Charlotte Sound Glass Sponge Reefs were designated as a Marine Protected Area in 2017.
+Co-managed by Fisheries and Oceans Canada and First Nations partners, these biological and ecological wonders will be protected and conserved for generations.

 Date modified: